 Note: The goal with this is to only show our ad to generic spinning rod searches.
 If someone searches for a specific spinning rod brand, then we’ll create a new SKAG.

-I’d do this so that other ads I’m running under the spinning rod campaign don’t get pulled up as results because they have “spinning rod” in them.
+Doing this also keeps other ads I’m running under the spinning rod campaign from appearing as a result even though they have “spinning rod” in them.

-The reason for doing this is in case someone might know the brand (Fenwick) they’re looking for in terms of a spinning rod, but maybe they forgot the model type or don’t know which model they want yet; they just know they like Fenwick’s spinning rods.
+This targets buyers who might know the brand (Fenwick) they’re looking for in terms of a spinning rod, but maybe they forgot the model type or don’t know which model they want yet; they just know they like Fenwick spinning rods.

-From there, we’d create a second SKAG to be: “Fenwick Eagle Travel Spinning Rod”.
+From there we’d create a second SKAG: “Fenwick Eagle Travel Spinning Rod”.

 What’s great is that all the terms our octopus ate at the campaign level will still apply to this, but we can have our crab for this SKAG eat a variation of words from our first SKAG.

-If you feel like you need some more insight to KlientBoost’s SKAG approach, check it out there.
+Tip: If you feel like you need some more insight to KlientBoost’s SKAG approach, click the link to check it out.

 Clam – Negative Keyword Match Types